 The problem I see in addressing bicycling and walking is that since 2008 the bottom has dropped out of the tax base for counties, cities and states.
 Now they can just barely provide the basics for their existing transportation system with respect to maintenance and preservation, let alone adding facilities.

-You indicated that there is leadership at the community level: What about the state DOTs?
+You indicated that there is leadership for walking and bicycling at the community level.
+What about the state DOTs?

-Those numbers are impressive, but will the cutbacks in the most recent bill affect bikeped investment?
+Those numbers are impressive, but will the cutbacks in the most recent federal transportation bill (MAP-21) affect bike-ped investment?

 JH: Let me share a couple of numbers on the program to put things in perspective.
-The average funding over the course of SAFETEA-LU from 2005 to 2010 came to $854 million a year (if you add it all up and divide by five).
+The average bike-ped funding over the course of SAFETEA-LU from 2005 to 2010 came to $854 million a year (if you add it all up and divide by five).
 In the new bill, the transportation alternatives program will get about $814 million a year, and until all of the details are fleshed out, it is unclear how deep of a cut it is.
-However, the T4A suggestion that this represents a 1/3 cut may be fair.
 Since states are now allowed to opt out of 50% of the funding, the challenge will be to develop a strategy to convince DOTs that that 50% will indeed be better spent on biking and walking than the other important uses that they could spend funding on.
 This goes back to the point I made earlier that governments at all levels are facing challenges in funding basic program needs.
 Every facet of transportation: preservation, capacity, biking, walking will all have to compete for funding.”

-Did the Transportation Enhancement Program mandate that all of its funding go to bikeped?
+Did the Transportation Enhancements Program mandate that all of its funding go to bike-ped uses?

 JH: Bicycling and walking, as I recall, got a little more than 50% of the TE funds.
 Scenic beautification, rail-trails, and historic preservation also received significant funding.